YangLabHKUST/MRbenchmarking/README.md

 ### Step 2: run MR Methods
 The R codes for running the 15 MR methods for each dataset are available in [main_run_MR_methods.R](https://github.com/YangLabHKUST/MRbenchmarking/blob/main/main_run_MR_methods.R).
-To run the codes of *main_run_MR_methods.R*, you must load the required packages and the R functions in the folder [Rfuncs].
+To run the codes of *main_run_MR_methods.R*, you must load the required packages and the R functions in the folder [Rfuncs](https://github.com/YangLabHKUST/MRbenchmarking/tree/main/Rfuncs).

 ## Datasets
 The four datasets used in the MR benchmarking study can be downloaded here: